mwebber93/primarybid-app/README.md

 # Todo

-1. Create an endpoint that fetches previously shortened urls rather than just update them in state.
+1. Link the shortUrls GET endpoint to the frontend.